-Deliverable Description Timing Responsibilities MTD Incontion MTR consultant clarifies No later than 1 weeks MTR Consultant submits to the 1 MTR Inception Report objectives and methods of before the MTR Commissioning Unit and project Кероге Midterm Review mission: management 2 Presentation Initial Findings End of MTR mission: MTR Consultant presents to project Trescutation initial i munigs Liid Of Will Illission. management and the Commissioning Unit Full report (using guidelines on Within 3 weeks of the MTR Consultant submits to the 3 Draft Final Report content outlined in Annex B) MTR mission: Commissioning Unit, reviewed by RTA, with annexes WITK IIII3310III.
-Project Coordinating Unit, GEF OFP 4 Final Report Revised report with audit trail detailing how all received comments have (and have not) been addressed in the final MTR report Within 1 week of receiving UNDP comments on draft: MTR Consultant submits to the Commissioning Unit
+Deliverable Description Timing Responsibilities MTD Incention MTR consultant clarifies No later than 1 weeks MTR Consultant submits to the 1 MTR Inception Report objectives and methods of before the MTR Commissioning Unit and project Keport Midterm Review mission: management 2 Presentation Initial Findings End of MTR mission: MTR Consultant presents to project Tresentation initial i munigs Liid Of Will Illission. management and the Commissioning Un Full report (using guidelines on Within 3 weeks of the MTR Consultant submits to the 3 Draft Final Report oft Final Report content outlined in Annex B) Commissioning Unit, reviewed by RTA, with annexes MTR mission: Project Coordinating Unit, GEF OFP 4 Final Report Revised report with audit trail detailing how all received comments have (and have not) been addressed in the final MTR report Within 1 week of receiving UNDP comments on draft: MTR Consultant submits to the Commissioning Unit

-^{}The final MTR report must be in English.
+\The final MTR report must be in English.
 If applicable, the Commissioning Unit may choose to arrange for a translation of the report into a language more widely shared by national stakeholders.